-All demonstrations must be approved by and scheduled in advance with the Office of Student Development & Advocacy.
+All demonstrations must be approved by and scheduled at least seven (7) days in advance with the Office of Student Development & Advocacy.
 To be considered for approval students should schedule a meeting to discuss the demonstration and provide the details and goals of the demonstration, a proposed time and place for the demonstration, and the anticipated attendance of the event.
-Approval of the demonstration is contingent upon this information.
+Approval of the demonstration is contingent upon this information and at the discretion of the University.
+Unapproved demonstrations are a violation of this policy.

 All guidelines, policies, and procedures outlined in this handbook must be observed at all times in the planning and conduct of any demonstration.
-The organizer of the demonstration is responsible to communicate the parameters of the event to all participants prior to the demonstration and to take reasonable measures to insure the safety of all participants.
-The organizer will also serve as the primary liaison for the demonstration.
+The organizer of the demonstration is responsible to communicate the parameters of the event to all participants prior to the demonstration and to take reasonable measures to ensure the safety of all participants.
+The organizer will also serve as the primary liaison to the University for the demonstration.

-In the event that a request to conduct a demonstration is not approved by the Office of Student Development & Advocacy, the organizer of the demonstration may request a meeting with the Vice President for Student Affairs to request reconsideration.
+If a request to conduct a demonstration is not approved by the Office of Student Development & Advocacy, the organizer of the demonstration may request a meeting with the Vice President for Student Affairs to request reconsideration.

-If the opinion of the University is that an approved demonstration is disruptive or obstructive, a University Official will inform the demonstrators that their actions are disrupting the normal process of operations for the University and will request the group cease and desist their activities.
+If the opinion of the University is that an approved demonstration is disruptive or obstructive, a University designee will inform the demonstrators that their actions are disrupting the normal process of operations for the University and will request the group cease their activities.
 The demonstrators will also be informed on how they may successfully continue their demonstration.

-If the demonstrators fail to respond to the request to cease and desist their activities or if they fail to modify them in such a manner as to permit the undisturbed operation of the area in question the warning will be repeated and clearly stated as a final warning.
+If the demonstrators fail to respond to the request to cease their activities or if they fail to modify them in such a manner as to permit the undisturbed operation of the area in question the warning will be repeated and clearly stated as a final warning.